 Design Principles

 In our initial exploration of possible designs, we explored both funnel (F) and hourglass (HG) shaped pores (Fig. 2A).
 The latter have a central constriction which mimics porins more closely, as many porins also have a central constriction.61–63 The overall size of the nanopores was determined by the number of strands in the barrel (12, 14, or 16 – see above) whilst the shape (F or HG) was determined by the sizes of the residues lining the pore.
 The nature of the pore-lining sidechains was varied to yield either a hydrophobic (lined by Gly, Ala, Val and Leu residues; Fig. 2B) or hydrophilic (lined by Ser, Thr, Asn and Gln) pore.
 Thus each pore design may be described by the number of β-strands in the barrel template, the overall shape of the pore, and by specification of the rings of sidechains lining the pore.
-Examples of two such pore models (N=14, F, SSTTNNQ and N=14, HG, STNQNTS) and the resultant pore lining surfaces (as evaluated using HOLE64) are shown in Fig. 2C.
+Examples of two such pore models (N=14, F, SSTTNNQ and N=14, HG, STNQNTS) and the resultant pore lining surfaces (as evaluated using HOLE)64 are shown in Fig. 2C.

 The overall conformational stability of these pore models was evaluated by measurement of the RMSD from the initial model over the course of the atomistic MD simulation.
-For example, for the N=14, HG STNQNTS model, the overall Cα RMSD (SI Fig. S1; all residues) plateaus at ca. 4 Å, just a little higher than would be the case for comparable simulations of native porin structures.28,65 The conformational fluctuations are higher for the inter-strand loops, again as expected (SI Figure S1C).
+For example, for the N=14, HG STNQNTS model, the overall Cα RMSD (SI Fig. S2; all residues) plateaus at ca. 4 Å, just a little higher than would be the case for comparable simulations of native porin structures.28,65 The conformational fluctuations are higher for the inter-strand loops, again as expected (SI Figure S2C).
 Thus, the de novo designed nanopores behave in a similar manner to porins in MD simulations in a bilayer on a ca.100 ns timescale.
 Calculation of the pore radius profile at selected time points during the simulation suggests that the initial model structure of the pore ‘relaxes’ to adopt a more clearly hourglass shape, with a shift in the minimum radius at the central constriction from ca. 3 to ca. 4 Å over the duration of the simulation.
 Comparable changes in pore radius profiles have also been seen in simulations of porins66,67 and confirm the importance of relaxing initial pore models by MD simulation before evaluating them in terms of pore radius and permeability properties.